Codecademy/docs/content/general/concepts/graph/graph.md

 ## Graph Algorithms

-There are many well known algorithms that have been developed for working with graphs, some of them include the following:
+There are many well-known algorithms that have been developed for working with graphs, some of them include the following:

 - Breadth First Search: A path-finding and mapping algorithm that relies on a layered approach to finding the next closest nodes within a graph.
 - Djikstra: This is a shortest-path algorithm that can be used on weighted graphs, but not on graphs that include negative weights.